-This article was originally written for The Charlotte Business Journal Leadership Trust and can be found here.
+This article was originally written for and published on The Charlotte Business Journal Leadership Trust.

 There’s no question that diversity within an organization allows it to transform, rather than just perform.
 Many companies are more focused on diversity and inclusion efforts now than they have ever been, and most of us are familiar with the benefits of employing a diverse workforce.
 But there’s something missing from the conversation: the clear-cut advantages of using diverse suppliers.